swarnim3103/intelREAD2.0/README.md

-# IntellRead — RAG-Based AI Smart Reader
+# IntellRead — RAG-Based Reader

 IntellRead is a Retrieval-Augmented Generation (RAG) system that lets you upload a PDF and ask questions about it.
 It combines a Gemini-powered LLM with a Chroma vector database for semantic search, so answers are grounded in the actual document content instead of the model's general knowledge.